Steven Frayne: Live tours

 In 2014, Frayne announced his first live tour, Seeing Is Believing.
-Frayne's ambitions for the show were high, commenting to the press that “[he was] hoping that like [he] did for magic on TV, [he could] reinvent the live magic show and produce something fans have never seen before.”
+Frayne's ambitions for the show were high, commenting to the press that "[he was] hoping that like [he] did for magic on TV, [he could] reinvent the live magic show and produce something fans have never seen before."

-Dynamo was initially booked to play a 10-date run of shows in the UK, but following high demand for tickets, the run was extended to three years and 145 dates, where he sold over 750,000 tickets and filled arenas across the UK, Australia, South Africa and New Zealand.
+Dynamo was initially booked to play a 10-date run of shows in the UK, but following high demand for tickets, the run was extended to three years and 145 dates, where he sold more than 750,000 tickets and filled arenas across the UK, Australia, South Africa and New Zealand.

 As part of the tour, Dynamo became the first magician to headline The O2, London.
 He performed at the London venue three times, with the final show being screened live on TV.

 Books

 Frayne has written several literary accounts which revolve around his upbringing, his personal story, magic and his relationship with the artform.
-In 2013, Frayne released his debut book Nothing Is Impossible: My Story, which became a Sunday Times Bestseller and was described as “a terrific read” by TV personality Jonathan Ross.
+In 2013, Frayne released his debut book Nothing Is Impossible: My Story, which became a Sunday Times bestseller.

-In 2017, Frayne released Dynamo: The Book of Secrets, a fully illustrated beginner's guide to modern magic with tips, tricks and some of his best kept secrets for new, aspiring magicians to learn.
-The Book of Secrets reached number 1 position in The Guardian's Paperback Non-Fiction chart.
+In 2017, Frayne released Dynamo: The Book of Secrets, an illustrated beginner's guide to modern magic with tips and tricks.
+The Book of Secrets reached number 1 position in The Guardians Paperback non-fiction chart.

 Charity

 Frayne has worked with several charities throughout his career as a magician.
 As well as his work with the BBC's Children in Need, Comic Relief and Sport Relief, where he has appeared on screen performing magic.

-In 2016 Dynamo worked on a film for Theirworld titled Safe Schools: Children can no longer wait, Directed by Sebastian Thiel.
-In 2017 he was announced as Theirworld ambassador.
+In 2016, Dynamo worked on a film for Theirworld titled Safe Schools: Children can no longer wait, directed by Sebastian Thiel.
+In 2017, he was announced as Theirworld ambassador.
 Since then, Frayne has worked with the organisation to help promote the education of Syrian refugee children.
 As part of his work with the charity, Frayne has travelled around the world and to the United Nations to meet world leaders and discuss opportunities to help Syrian refugees.